cy6erskunk/q-n-a/docs/Technical_rules.md

 2 For the pools , the referee must be of a different nationality from that any of the fencers in the pool.

-3 For the direct elimination tables at each weapon , the Refereeing Delegates establish, among the referees present, a list of the best referees at each weapon (according to the FIE
+3 For the direct elimination tables at each weapon , the Refereeing Delegates establish, among the referees present, a list of the best referees at each weapon (according to the

-18

-November 2023

 grades obtained during the season).